- Academic Calendar

 Self-paced modular and distance courses are designed for students who wish to learn at their own pace.
 Students taking these courses will use a variety of instructional tools and materials.
 For example, students taking modular courses may need to use computer software and/or other equipment, audio and/or video tapes, textbooks and/or other printed materials.
 Permission of the instructor will be needed prior to registering for these courses.
 Also, learning materials will be provided by the faculty/advisor at the start of the course.

-MWCC provides students with a 24/7 phone helpdesk support for technology issues at 1-866-520-7129.
-The Gardner campus Helpdesk is located on the lower level of the library, and staff is available to answer questions Monday through Friday from 8AM to 4PM.
+MWCC provides students with 24/7 phone helpdesk support for technology issues at 1-866-520-7129.
+The Gardner campus Helpdesk is located on the lower level of the library, and staff members are available to answer questions Monday through Friday from 8AM to 4PM.

-The Honors Program offers students the opportunity to study and learn in a challenging educational environment.
-Students benefit from a learning community with small class sizes, teacher-student mentoring, team-taught interdisciplinary courses, and access to a fully-equipped Honors Center.
+The Honors Program offers students the opportunity to study and learn in a rewarding and challenging educational environment.
+Students benefit from a learning community with small class sizes, teacher-student mentoring, a team-taught interdisciplinary course, and access to an Honors Center.
+Exclusively for Honors students, the Honors Center is a convenient place to meet, study, and collaborate on projects.
 Honors students receive a tuition waiver during their final semester, special recognition at graduation, and “Commonwealth Honors Program Scholar” designation on official transcripts.
-The Honors Program is a great opportunity for students seeking transfer to a competitive four-year college/university or seeking additional intellectual challenges.
-The Honors Program is a member of the National Collegiate Honors Council (NCHC), the Northeast Regional Honors Council (NCHC), and is approved as a Commonwealth Honors Program by the Massachusetts Department of Higher Education (DHE).
+The Honors Program is perfect for students seeking transfer to a competitive four-year college and/or seeking additional intellectual pursuits.
+The Honors Program is a member of the National Collegiate Honors Council (NCHC) and the Northeast Regional Honors Council (NCHC); and is approved as a Commonwealth Honors Program by the Massachusetts Department of Higher Education (DHE).

 Commonwealth Honors Program Status

-All MWCC Honors courses are transferable as Honors courses within the Massachusetts public higher education system, and graduates of the Honors Program are guaranteed acceptance into the Honors Programs at four-year Massachusetts public colleges and universities.
+All MWCC honors courses are transferable as honors courses into Commonwealth Honors Programs within the Massachusetts public higher education system.
+Graduates of the MWCC Honors Program are guaranteed acceptance into the honors programs at four-year Massachusetts public colleges and universities.

 Incoming students – Students are welcome to commence their academic program as a member of the college’s selective Honors Program.
-Students entering MWCC should have an exemplary high school record that includes:
+Students entering MWCC should meet the following criteria.

-Currently enrolled students – Students should make an appointment to meet with the Honors coordinator to discuss academic preparation and must meet the following requirements:
+Currently enrolled students – Students should make an appointment to meet with the Honors Program Coordinator to discuss academic preparation and must meet the following requirements:

 - Two recommendations from MWCC faculty.

-- Maintain a 3.3 QPA.
-If QPA drops, Honors students are allowed one probationary semester to continue in the program and raise their cumulative average.
+- Maintain a 3.3 cumulative GPA.
+If GPA drops, an Honors Program student is allowed one probationary semester to continue in the program and raise the cumulative average.

 - Two Honors courses:

-- These may be “component” courses already required by a student’s degree program (must be approved as component courses), or specifically designated Honors courses such as Honors ENG 102 College Writing II.
+- These may be “component” courses already required by a student’s degree program (which must be approved as component courses) or specifically designated honors general elective courses.
 A component course requires additional activities such as independent research, one-on-one tutorials, service learning, and/or a special project.
-Component courses result from a written agreement between a faculty member and a student, approval of the division dean, and the Honors Program coordinator.
+It is strongly recommended that students complete components in courses that are specific to their degree program.
+Component courses result from a written agreement between a faculty member and a student, approval of the division dean, and approval of the Honors Program Coordinator.

 - One Honors Colloquium course:

-- Honors students enroll in the colloquium course after completing ENG 201 Honors English and one of the two required Honors courses.
-Exclusively for Honors students, the colloquium is interdisciplinary in nature, thematic, designed by MWCC faculty, and approved by the Honors Committee.
+- Honors students enroll in the colloquium course, HUM 283 Honors Colloquium: Environmental Ethics, after completing Honors ENG 102 College Writing II and one of the two required honors courses.
+Exclusively for Honors Program students, the colloquium is interdisciplinary in nature, thematic, and designed and team-taught by MWCC faculty.

-Under certain circumstances, Honors Program requirements may be substituted with the approval of the Honors Program Committee.
+Under certain circumstances, Honors Program requirements may be substituted with the approval of the Honors Program Coordinator and the Division Dean.

 Institutional Student Learning Outcomes

 Mount Wachusett Community College has identified five Institutional Student Learning Outcomes that define the skills that students will be able to demonstrate upon graduation from MWCC.
 Students will accomplish these outcomes through completing coursework and co-curricular activities on campus and in the community.
-Through their Program of Study, students will acquire subject matter knowledge in their field that aligns with their Program Student Learning Outcomes.
+Through their programs of study, students will acquire subject matter knowledge in their fields that aligns with their program student learning outcomes.

 Upon graduation from Mount Wachusett Community College, students will be able to